Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsection{Embedding Space Analysis}

-We first project the extracted features for each model and dataset into a 2D space for intuitive visualization.
+We first project the extracted representations for each model and dataset into a 2D space for intuitive visualization.
 We use the non-linear projection algorithm t-SNE, given that linear alternatives such as Principal Component Analysis~\cite{pca} (PCA) do not capture well the complex structure of embedding spaces.
-UMAP~\cite{umap} also fails to preserve the geometric structure of these spaces when we plot the embedding spaces.
-To ease visualization, the plots in \autoref{fig:tsne_embeddings} use a random selection of 2K data samples from each dataset, to avoid showing over-dense and overlapped clusters.
+UMAP~\cite{umap} also failed to preserve the geometric structure of these embedding spaces.
+To ease visualization, the plots in \autoref{fig:tsne_embeddings} use a random selection of 2K data samples from each dataset, to avoid showing over-dense and overlapping clusters.
 Dashed lines denote the cluster contours, computed by a Support Vector Machine (SVM)~\cite{svm} with a Gaussian kernel.
 Yellow dots in \autoref{fig:tsne_embeddings} denote the centroids of each modality cluster.
 The modality gap is computed via Euclidean distance between centroids in the original dimension (instead of the reduced dimension by t-SNE), as defined in \cite{modalitygap}, shown on the top-right corner of each subplot.

-In IMDB (first row of \autoref{fig:tsne_embeddings}) we can see that BLIP promotes the shortest modality gap over 3 multimodal models, followed by CLIP.
-Interestingly, we also observe that even unaligned embeddings of ConViT/RoBERTa and Meta-Transformer have small modality gaps, except for ConvNeXt/XLNET.
-Notably, we observe a large cluster contour separation in Meta-Transformer among multimodal models, while the combined unimodal models have similar contour separation.

-In Flickr30K (second row of \autoref{fig:tsne_embeddings}) the modality gaps for all multimodal models are quite similar, even though BLIP turns out to be the smallest one.
+In IMDB (first row of \autoref{fig:tsne_embeddings}), we can see that BLIP promotes the shortest modality gap over 3 VLMs, followed by CLIP.
+Interestingly, we also observe that even unaligned embeddings of ConViT/RoBERTa and Meta-Transformer have small modality gaps, except for ConvNeXt/XLNet.
+Notably, we observe a large cluster contour separation in Meta-Transformer among VLMs, while the combined unimodal models have similar contour separation.
+In Flickr30K (second row of \autoref{fig:tsne_embeddings}), the modality gaps for all VLMs are quite similar, even though BLIP turns out to be the smallest one.
 No significant differences between cluster contours were observed.
-Among all combined unimodal models, ConViT/RoBERTa promotes the shortest modality gap, and all combined unimodal models have larger modality gaps than those of any multimodal models.

-In MS-COCO (third row of \autoref{fig:tsne_embeddings}), BLIP has the smallest modality gap among all multimodal models, despite that the difference is small overall.
-Again, the modality gaps of all unimodal models are much larger than those of multimodal models.
+Among all combined unimodal models, ConViT/RoBERTa promotes the shortest modality gap, and all combined unimodal models have larger modality gaps than those of any VLMs.
+In MS-COCO (third row of \autoref{fig:tsne_embeddings}), BLIP has the smallest modality gap among all VLMs, despite that the difference is small overall.
+Again, the modality gaps of all unimodal models are much larger than those of VLMs.
 Cluster contours do not exhibit large differences either.
+From all plots, the Euclidean distance, used by previous work to measure the modality gap, reflects the effects of alignment between varying modalities.